rohitpujari1144/JavaScript_Quiz_App/README.md

 # quiz_app
-I have created this "Quiz App" using JavaScript, HTML, CSS
+I have created this "JavaScript Quiz App" using JavaScript, HTML, CSS & Bootstrap